jhsu802701/tutorial-docker-stretch/03-use_dev_image.md

 * Enter the command "node -v".
 Node.js is still gone.
 * Enter the command "exit".
 * Enter the command "sh reset.sh".
 * Enter the command "node -v".
 Your installation of node.js has been restored in just a few seconds.
+If you had removed Node.js in this manner on your host system, you'd need several minutes to reinstall it.
 * Enter the command "exit".

 ## Nuking All Docker Images